davegreen/davegreen.github.io/_posts/2012-10-24-ad-shadow-groups-with-windows-powershell-an-update.md

 layout: post
 title: AD Shadow Groups with Windows PowerShell An Update
 date: 2012-10-24 21:12
-author: dave
+author: Dave Green
 comments: true
 categories: [Computers]
 ---
 I've made a fair amount of changes to the shadow group sync script, it's a fair amount more powerful and much more flexible than the first version.
 You can now sync user and computer objects into groups from an OU, but with the added functionality of filters to narrow for specific user or computer attribute values.
-There are a few changes to the format of the CSV, detailed in the script comments, along with an example of the filters that you can use (see the Microsoft <a href="http://technet.microsoft.com/en-us/library/hh531527">TechNet article</a> on PowerShell Active Directory filter syntax for more information).
+There are a few changes to the format of the CSV, detailed in the script comments, along with an example of the filters that you can use (see the Microsoft [TechNet article](http://technet.microsoft.com/en-us/library/hh531527) on PowerShell Active Directory filter syntax for more information).
 <h2>UPDATE:</h2>
 <p style="padding-left: 30px;">There's some more changes here, the script now takes the CSV as an argument to the script file.
 For example:</p>